4 eggs, beaten

 2 limes, cut into wedges

-2 small English or hothouse cucumbers, halved lengthwise and thinly sliced
+1 English or hothouse cucumber, halved lengthwise and thinly sliced

 Chili Fish Sauce (Nam Pla Prig):